rrad0812/mydocs/json/Python json.md

 ### Subclass JSONEncoder to serialize DateTime into JSON

-Python json module provides a json.JSONEncoder Class.
-We can extend it If we want more customized output. i.e., To serialize the DateTime instance into JSON, we need to subclass JSONEncoder so we can implement our custom serialization.
+Python `json` module provides a `json.JSONEncoder` class.
+We can extend it If we want more customized output. i.e., to serialize the `DateTime` instance into JSON, we need to subclass `JSONEncoder` so we can implement our custom serialization.

-When we say subclass json.JSONEncoder that means we need to override the default() method of a JSONEncoder Class, where we can convert DateTime value into ISO format so it can be serialized.
+When we say subclass `json.JSONEncoder` that means we need to override the `default()` method of a `JSONEncoder` class, where we can convert `DateTime` value into ISO format so it can be serialized.
 ISO format produces a serialized version of datetime.

-As per ISO 8601, It converts DateTime in YYYY-MM-DDTHH:MM:SS format, which is easy to encode and decode. we can use a isoformat() method to convert DateTime value into ISO format.
+As per ISO 8601, It converts `DateTime` in `YYYY-MM-DDTHH:MM:SS` format, which is easy to encode and decode. we can use a `isoformat()` method to convert DateTime value into ISO format.

-The json.dump() and json.dumps() method of the JSON module has a cls kwarg.
-Using this argument, you can pass a custom JSON Encoder, which tells json.dump() or json.dumps() method how to encode your DateTime into JSON formatted data.
+The `json.dump()` and `json.dumps()` method of the JSON module has a `cls` kwarg.
+Using this argument, you can pass a custom JSON Encoder, which tells `json.dump()` or `json.dumps()` method how to encode your `DateTime` into JSON formatted data.

 I have an employee dict, which contains employee details and his/her joining date.
 Let’s see how to encode employee details into JSON.